Guidewire/netwait/README.md

 ## HTTP resource

-Netwait can wait for an HTTP URL.
+Netwait can wait for an HTTP (or HTTPS) URL.
 Success is defined as an HTTP response with a 2xx status code.
 HTTP Redirects are followed.

 ```bash
 $ netwait http://httpbin.org/status/200